-Multiple sources are reporting that Switzerland has become the international hotspot de jour for wealthy Britons looking for a new home overseas to escape April’s tax increase in the UK.
+Switzerland has become the international hotspot for wealthy expats including Britons looking for a new home overseas.

 The nation is easily accessible from Britain, the rest of Europe and beyond, it is an incredibly conservative and stable country – which can appeal to those seeking the finer things in life – and it’s rising popularity amongst Brits is making it perhaps a little less stuffy!